Mihirz/global_neurotech_hackathon_berkeley/README.md

 # NeuroRSVP - Firefighter BCI

 NeuroRSVP is a hackathon prototype for firefighter drone review.
-The system uses a Muse 2 EEG headset as planned: we stream live EEG, align it to image stimulus timestamps, preprocess the signal, extract P300-window features, compute delta/theta/alpha/beta/gamma bandpower, and save the synchronized image + EEG rows for review and later modeling.
+The system uses a Muse 2 EEG headset: we stream live EEG, align it to image stimulus timestamps, preprocess the signal, extract P300-window features, compute delta/theta/alpha/beta/gamma bandpower, and save the synchronized image + EEG rows for review and later modeling.

-For the current demo build, the final UI salience decision is CV-led so the demo is stable in front of judges.
-The app still shows and records the actual Muse stream.
-The salience score follows the image/CV diagnosis and adds a small live Muse EEG influence plus a small random jitter term.
-This keeps the experience faithful to the original EEG workflow while avoiding unreliable single-trial training during a short hackathon run.
+The app shows and records the Muse stream.
+The salience score follows the image/CV diagnosis and adds a small live Muse EEG influence.

 ---